microsoft/FluidFramework/docs/content/faq.md

 patterns similar to those used to work with local data.
 Fluid Framework manages connections to services and keeps all clients in sync so that developers can focus on the client experience.

-Fluid Framework includes a flexible component model.
-This model facilitates code reuse and makes it simple to embed Fluid components in various application surfaces while those components all connect to the same DDSs.

 ## Distributed Data Structures

 ### What is a DDS?